Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = Be kind =
 This plugin is just sharing the result of something i needed once for a project, there's nothing commercial in there.
 But i'll listen to your requests and do my best to keep the plugin up to date anyway.

-Don't forget to rate the plugin if you like it (or not).
-You can even make a small donation [here](http://www.keybored.fr/2016/08/14/WP-Contact-Form-Signature-Field.html).

 == Installation ==